MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-233-update.md

 ### New Azure Service Connections that use a secret have updated expiration dates

-Azure Service Connections where Azure DevOps creates the [secret](/azure/devops/pipelines/library/connect-to-azure?view=azure-devops#create-an-azure-resource-manager-service-connection-using-a-service-principal-secret&preserve-view=true) will have a secret expiration of 3 months instead of 2 years.
+Azure Service Connections where Azure DevOps creates the [secret](/azure/devops/pipelines/library/connect-to-azure?view=azure-devops#create-an-azure-resource-manager-service-connection-using-a-service-principal-secret&preserve-view=true) will have a secret expiration of three months instead of two years.

 To eliminate the need to rotate secrets, [convert](/azure/devops/pipelines/library/connect-to-azure?view=azure-devops#convert-an-existing-arm-service-connection-to-use-workload-identity-federation&preserve-view=true) your service connection to use [Workload identity federation](/azure/devops/pipelines/library/connect-to-azure?view=azure-devops#create-an-azure-resource-manager-service-connection-using-workload-identity-federation&preserve-view=true) instead.